Lanuza, Surigao del Sur

-Lanuza, officially the Municipality of Lanuza (Surigaonon: Lungsod nan Lanuza; Bayan ng Lanuza), is a 4th class municipality in the province of Surigao del Sur, Philippines.
+Lanuza, officially the Municipality of Lanuza (Surigaonon: Lungsod nan Lanuza; Bayan ng Lanuza), is a municipality in the province of Surigao del Sur, Philippines.
 According to the 2020 census, it has a population of 13,642 people.

 History

 On December 10, 1918, Executive Order No. 52 of American Governor General Francis Burton Harrison that was signed by Charles Yeater, divided Cantilan into three parts – Carrascal, present-day Cantilan and Lanuza.
 Now it is part of the settlement area called Carcanmadcarlan.